 - Direct Service Organizations (DSOs) with special marketing needs

-- UF/IFAS, UF Health, UF Athletics and UF Advancement have their own standards tailored to their individual needs.
+- UF/IFAS, UF Health, UF Athletics, and UF Advancement have standards tailored to their individual needs.
 If you are in one of these units and are developing a promotional logo, consult with them directly.

 SUBMIT YOUR LOGO